8.5 The Influence of New Technology

 The Optical Disc System

-In 1980, around the time when consumers just started purchasing VCRs for home use, Pioneer Electronics introduced another technology, the LaserDisc, an optical storage disc that produced higher-quality images than VHS tapes.
-Nonetheless, because of its large size (12 inches in diameter) and lack of recording capabilities, this early disc system never became popular in the U.S. market.
-However, the LaserDisc’s successor, the digital versatile disc (DVD) achieved far greater success.
+In 1980, around the time when consumers began purchasing VCRs for home use, Pioneer Electronics introduced another technology: the LaserDisc, an optical storage disc that produced higher-quality images than VHS tapes.
+Nonetheless, due to its large size (12 inches in diameter) and lack of recording capabilities, this early disc system never gained popularity in the U.S. market.
+However, the LaserDisc’s successor, the digital versatile disc (DVD), achieved far greater success.
 Like LaserDisc, the DVD stores encoded information that follows a spiral pattern on the disc’s surface that devices can read when illuminated by a laser diode.
-However, unlike the analog-formatted LaserDisc, the entirely digital DVD permits a smaller, lighter, more compressed medium.
+However, unlike the analog-formatted LaserDisc, the entirely digital DVD allows for a smaller, lighter, and more compressed medium.

-The first DVDs appeared in stores in 1997, impressing consumers and distributors with their numerous advantages over the VHS tape: sharper-resolution images, compactness, higher durability, interactive special features, and better copy protection.
-In only a few years, sales of DVD players and discs surpassed those of VCRs and videos, making the DVD the most rapidly adopted consumer electronics product of all time (Entertainment Merchant Association).
+The first DVDs appeared in stores in 1997, impressing consumers and distributors with their numerous advantages over VHS tapes: sharper resolution images, compactness, higher durability, interactive special features, and better copy protection.
+In only a few years, sales of DVD players and discs surpassed those of VCRs and videos, making the DVD the most rapidly adopted consumer electronics product of all time (Entertainment Merchants Association).

 In 1999, Netflix revolutionized the movie rental market.
 Netflix began in 1997 as a video rental store in California.
-In 1999, the company began offering a subscription service online.
-Subscribers would select movies that they wanted to see on Netflix’s website, and the movies would arrive in their mailbox a few days later, along with a prepaid return envelope.
+In 1999, the company introduced an online subscription service.
+Subscribers would select movies that they wanted to see on Netflix’s website, and the film would arrive in their mailbox a few days later, along with a prepaid return envelope.
 This allowed users to select from thousands of movies and television shows in the privacy of their own home.

-The Blu-ray Disc format intended for storing and producing high-definition video eventually surpassed DVD technology.
-Released in 2006, the Blu-ray Disc technology has the same physical dimensions as DVDs, but the discs have more than five times the storage capacity of the DVD (Blu Ray).
-By 2009 there were 10.9 million Blu-ray Disc players in U.S. homes (Molbaek, 2009).
-4K discs appeared a couple of years later, however, the increasing popularity of streaming platforms like Netflix, Hulu, and Amazon Prime Video have left many consumers opting for digital content rather than physical media.
+The Blu-ray Disc format, intended for storing and producing high-definition video, eventually surpassed DVD technology.
+Released in 2006, the Blu-ray Disc technology has the same physical dimensions as DVDs, but the discs have more than five times the storage capacity of DVDs (Blu-ray).
+By 2009, there were 10.9 million Blu-ray Disc players in U.S. homes (Molbaek, 2009).
+4K discs appeared a couple of years later; however, the increasing popularity of streaming platforms like Netflix, Hulu, and Amazon Prime Video has left many consumers opting for digital content rather than physical media.
+The percentage of American households with a dedicated Blu-ray player has likely continued to decline since 2018.
+However, the number of video game consoles capable of playing Blu-ray discs have grown.

 DVD Decline and Growth of Streaming